The West Wing: 2006 presidential election

 On the evening of the election, Leo McGarry suffers a massive heart attack and is pronounced dead at the hospital, with the polls still open on the West Coast.
 The Santos campaign releases the information immediately, while Arnold Vinick refuses to use Leo's death as a "stepstool" to the presidency.
 Santos emerges as the winner in his home state of Texas, while Vinick wins his home state of California.
 The election comes down to Nevada, where both candidates need a victory to secure the presidency.
 Vinick tells his staff repeatedly that he will not allow his campaign to demand a recount of the votes if Santos is declared the winner.
 Josh Lyman gives Santos the same advice, although the Santos campaign sends a team of lawyers down to Nevada.
 Santos is pronounced the winner of the election, having won Nevada by 30,000 votes, with an electoral vote margin of 272–266.

 According to executive producer Lawrence O'Donnell, Jr., the writers originally intended for Vinick to win the election.
 However, the death of Spencer forced him and his colleagues to consider the emotional strain that would result from having Santos lose both his running mate and the election.
 It was eventually decided by John Wells that the last episodes would be rescripted.
 Other statements from John Wells, however, have contradicted O'Donnell's claims about a previously planned Vinick victory.
 The script showing Santos winning was written long before the death of John Spencer.
-In 2008 O'Donnell stated to camera, "We actually planned at the outset for Jimmy Smits to win, that was our .. just .. plan of how this was all going to work, but the Vinick character came on so strong in the show, and was so effective, it became a real contest ... and it became a real contest in the West Wing writer's room."
+In 2008, O'Donnell stated to camera, "We actually planned at the outset for Jimmy Smits to win, that was our .. just .. plan of how this was all going to work, but the Vinick character came on so strong in the show, and was so effective, it became a real contest ... and it became a real contest in the West Wing writer's room."

-Similarities to 2008 U.S. presidential election
+Similarities to 2008 United States presidential election

-Similarities between the fictional 2006 election and the real-life 2008 U.S. presidential election have been noted in the media:
+Similarities between the fictional 2006 election and the real-life 2008 United States presidential election have been noted in the media: